 Choosing a software development company for your bespoke software requirements is no easy task.
-You likely have a lot of questions, concerns, and specifics you want to be included within your new, sleek piece of software.
+You likely have a lot of questions, concerns, and specifics you want to be included within your new software.

-Instead, this article will discuss what mistakes you should avoid when choosing a software development company to outsource your project to, beginning with not communicating your ideas and vision clearly.
+We’re guessing that you’ll be outsourcing your software development.
+This article discusses what mistakes to avoid when choosing a software developer to outsource your project to, beginning with the following:

 Not communicating your ideas and vision clearly